Sensitivity of Filter Kernels and Robustness Bounds to Transition and Measurement Kernel Perturbations in Partially Observable Stochastic Control: Introduction

 In this paper, we generalize and refine these results by allowing for simultaneous perturbation in both the state transition and measurement/observation kernels, and while doing so obtain quantitative bounds, thereby generalizing previous studies which often only considered continuity properties.
 We, in particular, quantify the proximity of non-linear filter kernels in terms of the proximities of the transition kernels and the measurement kernels under Wasserstein and bounded-Lipschitz norms, beyond asymptotic convergence.
 We then present explicit robustness implications for POMDPs given these regularity properties.
 The problem we present touches on research in a variety of directions, and unifies several results, as we summarize in the following.

 {\bf Weak Feller and Wasserstein Regularity of Belief-MDP Kernels. } The regularity properties of the transition kernel of the belief-MDP play a fundamental role in the existence and approximation of optimal policies in POMDPs.
-Early foundational results were provided by \cite{FeKaZg14} and \cite{KSYWeakFellerSysCont}, which established the weak Feller continuity of the belief-MDP transition kernel under different structural assumptions.
-In particular, \cite{FeKaZg14} showed that if the state transition kernel is weakly continuous and the observation channel is continuous in total variation, then the filter transition kernel is weakly continuous.
-Alternatively, \cite{KSYWeakFellerSysCont} demonstrated that the weak Feller property also holds if the transition kernel is continuous in total variation and the observation channel does not depend on control actions.

-Building on these weak continuity results, more refined regularity results were developed. \cite{kara2020near} introduced explicit moduli of continuity for filter kernels, enabling quantifiable continuity bounds.
-Recently, \cite{demirci2023average} extended these developments by presenting sufficient conditions under which the transition kernel of the belief-MDP exhibits Wasserstein continuity.
+Early results were provided by \cite{CrDo02}, \cite{FeKaZg14}, and \cite{KSYWeakFellerSysCont}, which established the weak Feller continuity of the belief-MDP transition kernel under different structural assumptions.
+Recently, \cite{demirci2023average} \cite{DKY_ACC2025} extended these by presenting sufficient conditions under which the transition kernel of the belief-MDP exhibits uniform Wasserstein continuity.
+Further studies explored related continuity properties: \cite{Timothy2025} examined POMDPs with initial-state dependent costs via belief-state augmentation, while \cite{TimothyNair2024} derived explicit Lipschitz continuity bounds for value functions in hypothesis testing problems formulated as POMDPs.

-In addition, \cite{DKY_ACC2025} extended this line of research to scenarios where the state transition kernel itself is only required to be Lipschitz continuous under the $W_1$ metric, rather than in total variation.
-Under this weaker assumption, combined with total variation continuity of the observation channel, they derived Wasserstein continuity results for the filter kernel.
-These results are essential for robust control analysis, as they guarantee that approximate models converge to the true model in a stable manner.